 Namely, for any $\beta < \beta^\star$ the error rate of the likelihood ratio test tends to zero as $\ntoinf$. \end{thm} In their paper, \citet{CaiWu2014} proved that HC is adaptively optimal under the conditions of Theorem \ref{thm:sparsity_detection_threshold}.
 As we now show, $M_n$ has the same adaptive optimality properties, in particular for the Gaussian mixture model of Eq. (\ref{eq:H0H1_sparse_normal_mixture}).
-In some cases, for finite sample sizes $M_n$ may have considerably higher power compared to HC as we show in Section \ref{sec:simulations}.
+We note that for finite sample sizes $M_n$ may have considerably higher power compared to HC as we show in Section \ref{sec:simulations}.

 \begin{thm} Let $G_n$ be a continuous distribution satisfying Eq. (\ref{eq:alpha_u}) and let

 If $\beta < \beta^{*}$ where $\beta^*$ is given by Eq. (\ref{eq:beta_star}), then there is some $\epsilon>0$ such that where $\mathcal{N}(0,1)$ is taken as the null distribution. \end{thm} The proof is in the appendix.
 Combining this result with Theorem \ref{thm:Mnplus_asymptotic_distribution} gives \begin{corollary} For any $\epsilon>0$ and \(\beta<\beta^*\), the test